cicomsa/evaluation/README.md

 User is a table of the registred users which holds the users' e-mail and hashed password.
 The batch table contains details of the batch: number, start date and end date.
 The student table holds the students' details: full name, image and batch id.
-The evaluation table presents the evaluations' details: color, date, remark, student-id and batch-id.
+The evaluation table presents the evaluations' details: color, date, remark, student id and batch id.

 ## User routes